beecho01/material-symbols/README.md

 >
 > **Please be aware that this tool has a couple of issues I am working on to resolve:**
 > - Slow seaching due to large number of icons
-> - About 7% of icons appear blank due to an SVG "viewbox" issue

 ---